Emmanuel-Ashekun/terraform-beginner-bootcamp-2023/README.md

 `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+`terraform destroy --auto-approve` will destroy without confirmation

 ## Terraform lock File

 `.terraform.lock.hcl` contains the configuration/ versioning for the providers or modules that should be used in the project